 In Utah, the personal injury lawyers of Parker & McConkie understand how difficult this situation can be.
 We work tirelessly to get you the best possible outcome and the maximum possible compensation.
 You never pay any legal fees until and unless we recover compensation in your case.

-Contact us now to schedule your free consultation with one of our compassionate, experienced Utah medical malpractice attorneys.
+Contact us now to schedule your free consultation with one of our compassionate, experienced Utah medical malpractice lawyers.

 Call 801-845-0440 to get in touch with a member of our firm after your accident.
 We can review your case for free!